 Section 1.
 General Provisions.
-It is the right of every financial consumer to receive clear, concise and full disclosure of all information relative to a financial product or service that is being offered to them.
+It is the right of every financial consumer to receive clear, concise, and full disclosure of all information relative to a financial product or service that is being offered to them.
 This includes the right to receive information from financial service providers in a manner that will allow the financial consumer to adequately compare similar financial products or services offered in the market.

-The financial consumer's right to disclosure and transparency shall be upheld before, during and after a sale of a financial product or service and during key stages of the relationship with the consumer.
+The financial consumer's right to disclosure and transparency shall be upheld before, during, and after a sale of a financial product or service, as well as throughout the life of the agreement between the financial consumer and the ICRE.

 Section 2.
 Disclosure of Terms and Conditions.
-ICREs shall disclose all significant terms and conditions of a financial product or service, which includes the following, among others:
+ICREs shall disclose all significant terms and conditions of a financial product or service, which includes the following, as may be applicable:

 - a.
 Information on risks, return, possible warnings; - b.
 Any waiver of rights and limitations of liabilities; - c.
 Consumer's rights and responsibilities; - d.
 Consequences of failure to meet obligations; - e.
 Rights and responsibilities of ICREs; - f.
-Involvement of authorized agents: - g.
-Any conflict of interest by ICRE staff; - h.
-Cancellation of financial product or service; and - i.
-Full price or cost of the financial product or service including all interest, fees, charges and penalties, and whether they can change over time.
+Involvement of authorized agents; - g.
+Cancellation of financial product or service; and - h.
+Full price or cost of the financial product or service including all interest, fees, charges, and penalties, and whether they can change over time.

-For more complex products, such as VUL products, the key features, costs and risks shall be highlighted in a key facts statement or Product Highlight Sheet (PHS), which shall enable a comparison with other products and shall be provided at no additional cost.
-Before the consumer signs any contract, the ICRE shall ensure that the customer has freely signed a statement to the effect that the consumer has duly received, read and understood the PHS.
+For more complex products, such as VUL products, the key features, costs, and risks shall be highlighted in a key facts statement or Product Highlight Sheet (PHS), which shall be provided at no additional cost.
+Before the consumer signs any contract, the ICRE shall ensure that the customer has freely signed, whether physically, electronically, or digitally, a statement to the effect that the consumer has duly received, read, and understood the PHS.